 One of the easiest ways to plan a project is with a mind map.
 Unfortunately, a mind map isn't as effective a tool for tracking and viewing progress as a Gantt chart.
 But having to re-enter the data from a mind map into a Gantt chart is a huge waste of time and energy.

-This short video shows how easy it is to create a project plan with SmartDraw.
+The short video below shows how easy it is to create a project plan with SmartDraw.
 Plan your project with a mind map and then convert it into a Gantt chart with one click.
 Assign and manage tasks.
-View them in an assignment chart or on a timeline.
-Update one view and the others update automatically.
+You can even link tasks to a Trello® board for increased accountability.

 Learn more about project management with SmartDraw.